 All senior students need to submit the final copy of their portfolio in FDNT 490 (Review).
 Completion of the FDNT 490 course and graduation is contingent on the student turning in their finalized portfolio.
 Completing the portfolio is a requisite to receiving a DP verification form.

-Log sheets for departmental assemblies and volunteer/work hours can be found in Appendix D. An outline of the volunteer/work hour guidelines can be found in Appendix E.
+Log sheets for departmental assemblies and volunteer/work hours can be found on pages 40-42.
+An outline of the volunteer/work hour guidelines can be found on page 43.

 Student Involvement in the Department